julianee-jk/IDAssignment1/README.md

     * "LISTEN NOW" button which links to Music Page
     * About Alex Pall
     * About Andrew Taggart
+    * Added animation for image on scroll
 * **Music Page**
     * Arrow down on background image to scroll down on click
     * Clickable button cards of each Albums
     * Embedded Spotify playlists for Best Of and Remixes
 ### Features to implement
-* Animation for Image in About Page
 * Navigation Bar animation when hover
 * Improve Footer Layout
-* Add the Store & Login form
+* Add responsive for Tablet.

 ## Technology Used
 These are all the languages and tools which I have used to construct this project.